vasarhelyi/ColorWheelHSV/README.md

+# ColorWheelHSV

 HSV Color Wheel, by Shervin Emami (shervin.emami@gmail.com), 6th Nov 2009.
 HSVFiltering part added by Gabor Vasarhelyi (vasarhelyi@hal.elte.hu), since Jan 2011.

 Current version: 1.1.1 Build 71

 This code lets you select colors and color ranges in HSV color space for colored blob detection.

+# install

+Code tested on linux and Windows.

+On linux, run './bootstrap.sh' which creates 'build', in which you can 'make'.

+# usage

 An input image or video file is needed as a first argument.

 Click on the top Hue map, or the bottom Color graph to change values.

-Mouse clicks on the image might help you as well:
+## mouse events

 * LEFT button: change values to 3x3 neighbor average color.
 Do not change range.
 * Shift+LEFT button: Average colors.
 Do not change range.
 * RIGHT button: include this pixel to new range as tight as possible.